ReisMiner/Cpp-Fun/README.md

 - run `start start.exe` in CMD or double click da file lol
 - prenk ur friends with the exe :)

+### how to use the new virus?

+basically the same as the old one, just change the file name.

+also you can configure it when you edit the 4 `#defines` at the start of the file

 ### Fixing compiler stuff

 Sometimes compilers are weird.